-We love walking our dogs – it’s a great way to get outside, get some fresh air and exercise.
-Walking is equally as beneficially to your dog.
-It gives her a chance to have a change of scenery, exercise, experience different smells and noises, and even have the chance to socialize with other dogs if she’s social.
+We love walking our dogs – it’s a great way to get outside, get some fresh air and to exercise.
+Walking is equally beneficial to your dog.
+It gives her a chance to enjoy a change of scenery with you, to get some exercise, to experience different smells and noises, and have the chance to socialize with other dogs if she’s social.

 However, walking a dog who you have to wrestle with for the entire walk while she drags you along behind her is exhausting, frustrating and can often put you off walking your dog completely.
-Even the smallest dog can seem to have superhuman strength when they are pulling on the lead, eagerly trying to get you to move faster.
+Even the smallest dog can appear to possess superhuman strength when she is pulling on the lead, eagerly trying to get you to move faster.

-Teaching your dog to walk nicely on a leash and training her to understand that pulling on the lead does not work is beneficial to both of you.
+Teaching your dog to walk nicely on a leash is beneficial to both of you.

-If you allow your dog to pull you anywhere, even if it’s just from the car to the gate, your dog will learn that pulling is the action that eventually “gets you to where you want to be, and the more you want to get there, the harder you pull!”
+If you allow your dog to pull you anywhere, even if it’s just from the car to the gate, she will learn that pulling is the action that eventually “gets you to where you want to be, and the more you want to get there, the harder you pull!”

 Here are some simple steps to follow to get your eager beaver to walk calmly:

 Set your dog up for success.
 Start in a quiet area – perhaps even just putting on the lead and getting from the front door to the gate.
 If you allow your dog to pull you anywhere, even if it’s just the short distance to the gate, your dog will learn that pulling is the action that eventually gets her where she wants to be.
 So teaching her to first walk calmly to the gate is a great way to start.

 If your dog starts to pull on the lead, give her a clue – say “oops slowly!” in a neutral tone of voice.
 If she continues to pull, stop moving and wait for her to come back to you.